ACDL History Header Image

 Into the future...

-Thanks to the support of Ashtabula County voters, ACDL can now plan for the future.
+Thanks to the support of Ashtabula County voters in 2019 (Capital Improvement Levy) and 2022 Operating Levy Renewal), ACDL can now plan for the future.

 As of March of 2023, ACDL is pursuing a new bookmobile and a significant expansion of the Geneva Branch.